dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 ## Async, await, and exceptions

+{% comment %}
+update-for-dart-2

+??
+The async/await behavior is changing slightly for Dart2.0.
+It might affect this section.
+{% endcomment %}

 Use `try`, `catch`, and `finally` to handle errors in code that uses async functions and await expressions.
 For example: